azfarsyed/cse15l-lab-reports/lab3.md

 <img src = "images/grepc_this.png" width = "600">

-Here is the amount of times "this" appears(case insensitive)
+Here is the amount of times "this" appears(case insensitive) `grep -i -c "this" Bahamas-Intro.txt`

 <img src = "images/grep_i_c_this.png" width = "600">

 Alternateively, I can figure out how many text files there are in a certain directory by saving all file names in a text file and then using this command to count the amount of files that contain the ".txt" string.

 <img src = "images/txtCount.png" width = "600">